When need to move program files to another drive?

 Situation 2: Move program files to different physical disk

-In this case, you usually have one or more spare physical hard drive.
-And you migrate OS to smaller SSD in Windows 7/8/10.
-To get a much better experience, you may want to retain enough space of your SSD and move program files and program files (x86) from SSD to HDD.
+In this case, you usually have one or more spare physical hard drive, and already migrate OS to smaller SSD in Windows 7/8/10.
+To retain better experience, you may want to free up the disk space of your SSD and move program files and program files (x86) from SSD to HDD.

 Can you move program files to another drive?

 Speaking of transfering files or folders to external storage device like external hard drive, USB flash hard drive, NAS or cloud storage device, you may think it is a piece of cake.
+Just copy and paste them.
 However, when it comes to moving program files, you may feel awkward.
+Exclaimed, this is different from what we imagined.
+Then, let's get the clear idea below.

 How to move programs files to different drive?